NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![Plex](images/TrueNAS_PlexMediaServer.png)

-Plex Media Server running on TrueNAS serving a local media library across the home network and remotely through a controlled port forward rule (TCP 32400) on pfSense WAN.
+Plex running on TrueNAS serving a local media library across the home network and remotely through a port forward rule (TCP 32400) on the pfSense WAN.

 ---